UPPMAX/HPC-python/docs/exercises.rst

 Now for the examples:

-.. admonition:: Example, Running a Python script in the allocation we made further up.
+.. admonition:: Example, Kebnekaise, Running a Python script in the allocation we made further up.
 Notice that since we asked for 4 cores, the script is run 4 times, since it is a serial script
     :class: dropdown

         .. code-block:: sh